-An article, Does Your Language Shape How You Think?, by Guy Deutscher appeared just days after my post Thinking Clouds Consciousness … What a neat coincidence!
-The article points out such ideas create quite a stir, which is somewhat weird.
-Surely, this is a no-brainer question.
-Certainly language and thinking are inextricably linked; it takes one to do the other.
+An article, Does Your Language Shape How You Think?, by Guy Deutscher appeared just days after my post Thinking Clouds Consciousness.
+What a neat coincidence!
+Google this article to read the interesting details underlying this question.
+In my view, this is a no-brainer question.
+Clearly, language and thinking are inextricably linked; it takes one to do the other.
 If you can, flip off the language switch in your mind.
 Well?
 When I do that, I’m unable to think.

 Honestly, as chapter 20 puts it, My mind is that of a fool – how blank — and peaceful too, at least when it’s blank!
 Sure, the senses still function – sight, hearing, touch, smell and taste – and I’d add one more, ‘a diffuse light of consciousness’.
 Although you could argue, this ‘light’ is just the overall sum sensation induced by the five senses.
 Alternatively, perhaps it is what remains when cognition holds firmly to stillness as chapter 16 puts it.